Your First Clue: Vocabulary we’ll Emphasize in this Issue

 Week 2: assistant, colleagues, components, contribution, cooperative, coordination, corporations, devices, impact, incorporated, individual, innovation, legal, maintained, partnership, project, team

-If you already know most of the words, work on the ones you aren’t so sure of, or enjoy the readings and take a break from intensive study this week.
-There will be a whole different group in the new newsletter.
+If you already know most of the words, work on the ones you aren’t so sure of, or just enjoy the readings.

 Thursday test your skill in understanding complex sentences and the use of the subordinate conjunctions that explain the relationship between clauses.
 (These are used a lot to explain complicated ideas, so it is important to understand what each means!)